 After World War II, Egypt pressed for evacuation of British troops from the Suez Canal Zone, and in July 1956 Egyptian President Gamal Abdel Nasser nationalized the canal, hoping to charge tolls that would pay for construction of a massive dam on the Nile River.
 In response, Israel invaded in late October, and British and French troops landed in early November, occupying the canal zone.
 Under pressure from the United Nations, Britain and France withdrew in December, and Israeli forces departed in March 1957.
 That month, Egypt took control of the canal and reopened it to commercial shipping.

 Ten years later, Egypt shut down the canal again following the Six Day War and Israel’s occupation of the Sinai peninsula.
 For the next eight years, the Suez Canal, which separates the Sinai from the rest of Egypt, existed as the front line between the Egyptian and Israeli armies.
 In 1975, Egyptian President Anwar el-Sadat reopened the Suez Canal as a gesture of peace after talks with Israel.
-Today, an average of 50 ships navigate the canal daily, carrying more than 300 million tons of goods a year.
+Today, dozens of ships navigate the canal daily, carrying more than 300 million tons of goods a year.
+In March 2021, the Suez Canal was blocked for six days after a massive container vessel got stuck.